-- You have demonstrated initial compliance if: - You have installed a CEMS to monitor CO and either O2 or CO2 at the outlet of the oxidation catalyst according to the requirements in this module; and - You have conducted a performance evaluation of your CEMS using PS 3 and 4A of 40 CFR part 60, Appendix B; and - The average concentration of CO calculated using 63.6620 is ≤CO emission limit.
+- You have demonstrated initial compliance if: - You have installed a CEMS to monitor CO and either O2 or CO2 at the outlet of the oxidation catalyst according to 63.6625(a); and - You have conducted a performance evaluation of your CEMS using PS 3 and 4A of 40 CFR part 60, Appendix B; and - The average concentration of CO calculated using 63.6620 is ≤CO emission limit.
 The initial test comprises the first 4-hour period after successful validation of the CEMS.
 Compliance is based on the average concentration measured during the 4-hour period.